 Featuring the webinar moderator

-Just like any project, hosting webinars with a lot of educators would not be possible without the webinar moderator, which is, in this case, Kristina Grujić, a senior software engineer, who was in charge of solving technical issues the participants had and assisting in the webinar.
+Like any project, hosting webinars with many educators would not be possible without the webinar moderator, which is, in this case, Kristina Grujić, a senior software engineer who was in charge of solving technical issues with the participants had and assisting in the webinar.

 - Group and self-assessment tool (adapted from Goldfinch, 1994; Lejk & Wyvill, 2001)